-- When the posting status is “Ready for Offer” it means that the appropriate offices have approved the position.
-At this point a VERBAL offer of employment may be made to the top candidate.
+- When the Hiring Proposal status is "Ready for Offer" it means that the appropriate offices have approved the position.
+At this point, a VERBAL offer of employment may be made to the top candidate.

 - Using the sample notification letter on the web as a guide, send the candidate a written offer letter and Employee Information Form.
 The Employee Information Form must be sent to HR (along with the PA Set-up Form and the Distribution Form) no later than one week prior to the individual's start date.